lordsmh/SSH-Cracker/README.md

 ```

 ## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under the GNU Affero General Public License v3.0.
+See the [LICENSE](https://github.com/lordsmh/Uns3cur3SSH/blob/main/LICENSE) file for details.

 ## Disclaimer
 This tool is intended for educational purposes and ethical penetration testing only.
 Unauthorized use of this tool to access or damage any system without explicit permission is illegal and unethical.
 Use responsibly.